 Time to fill: 20 days / 18 days

-Retail and hospitality are the fastest and cheapest hiring categories, running 44 percent below the national average.
+Retail and hospitality are the fastest and cheapest hiring categories, running well below the national average.
 The loop is typically 2 rounds (recruiter screen plus hiring manager interview), often completed same-week.
 Tooling spend is lower because retail ATS platforms are pay-per-hire or low-seat SaaS.
 The hidden cost is turnover: a retail chain with 80 percent annual turnover spends significantly more on aggregate recruiting than the per-hire number suggests.
 Reducing turnover is usually a higher-ROI investment than reducing per-hire cost in these industries.

 Energy and utilities